Computer Eyestrain

 We have the ability to identify the specific cause of the eyestrain and eliminate it with special computer glasses.
 There is relief at the end of this tunnel for computer users.

-There is more information about Computer Vision Syndrome at www.prio.com.
+There is more information about Computer Vision Syndrome at the the American Optometric Association site.